blackwalllab/vertex_spheres_lite/README.md

 This downloads the repository source code, NOT the installable Blender addon.

-Use the ZIP file from Releases instead.
+Use the Release ZIP instead.

 ---